 The Lost & Found course features a perfect blend of pavement, dirt road, gravel road and historic railroad grade.
 Racers must choose

 their weapon wisely (road bike, cross bike or mountain bike).
 The route is 100 miles with 7,000' of elevation gain and is 80% dirt.

 The Downieville Classic cross country race is one of the last remaining point-to-point bicycle races in the United States.
 The 29 mile

 course follows a rugged "Gold Rush" era route that departs the mountain town of Sierra City (elevation 4,100'), climbs to the crest

 of the Sierra Nevada (elevation 7,100'), and then plunges 5,200 vertical feet into downtown Downieville.

 Grinduro is just what the name suggests: Gravel Road Race + Mountain Bike-Style Enduro = one long loop of pavement and dirt, where finishing

 times aren’t based on overall loop time, but four timed segments (each roughly five-to-seven minutes).
 The course is a serious affair

 (7,500-feet of climbing in 60 miles) but the Grinduro isn’t meant to be a sufferfest.

-The Lost Sierra Triple Crown will be based on the same points system used in the Downieville Classic All-Mountain World Championships, and will be applied to placing based on the three aforementioned events across 13 lucky categories.
+The Lost Sierra Triple Crown will be based on the same points system used in the Downieville Classic All-Mountain World Championships, and will be applied to placing based on the three aforementioned events across 14 categories.